Dacada/thirty/BOGLE/exporter.md

 Non meaningful fields like angle for a non spot light must still be present with any valid value.

+## Animations

+Animations are ordered into collections.
+Each collection can have many animations.
+Then each collection is associated to one or more objects.
+An animation collection is all the animations that can be applied to an object as well as the skeleton that the actual animations are played on.

+### Animation collection

+* `1 uint8` -> Type of animation collection.
+Always 0.

+* `1 uint32` -> Length of the collection's name. `namelen`

+* `namelen uint8` -> Animation collection's name.

+* `1 uint32` -> How many animations are in this collection. `nanimations`

+### Skeleton

+Then follows the definition of the skeleton this animations are actually animating.
+The definition is simply an offset from the object's origin and then a collection of bones.

+* `16 float` -> Transform of the skeleton relative to the object it's being applied to.

+* `1 uint32` -> Number of bones in the skeleton. `nbones`

+Then follow `nbones` bone definitions.
+These define the rotation of each bone in the skeleton's bind pose relative to their parent, or in the case of the root, to the object's origin.

+#### Bone

+* `3 floats` -> Bone's position

+* `4 floats` -> Bone's rotation, an (x,y,z,w) quaternion (normalized)

+* `1 uint32` -> Parent index.
+Zero if no parent, one if parent is the first defined bone, etc.

+Then follow `nanimations` animations

+### Animation

+* `1 uint32` -> Length of the name of the animation. `namelen`

+* `namelen uint8` -> Animation's name.

+* `1 uint32` -> How many keyframes are in this animation. `nkeyframes`

+Then follow `nkeyframes` keyframes

+### Animation keyframe

+All keyframes must be ordered by timestamp.

+* `1 float` -> Timestamp of this keyframe

+* `3 floats` -> Offset of the root bone relative to the skeleton's bind pose.

+`nbones` times the following:

+* `4 floats` -> Bone's rotation, an (x,y,z,w) quaternion (normalized) relative
+  to the parent bone (or to the object's origin in the case of the root bone).

 ## Instance definitions

 Here each object instance is defined and assigned a position, rotation and